bigwiv/Biopython-cn/chr18.rst

 Well, now you are ready to calculate information content.
 If you want to try applying this to some real life problems, it would probably be best to dig into the literature on information content to get an idea of how it is used.
-Hopefully your digging won°Øt reveal any mistakes made in coding this function!
+Hopefully your digging won‚Äôt reveal any mistakes made in coding this function!

-18.4??Substitution Matrices
+18.4  Substitution Matrices
 ---------------------------

 Substitution matrices are an extremely important part of everyday bioinformatics work.
 They provide the scoring terms for classifying how likely two different residues are to substitute for each other.
 This is essential in doing sequence comparisons.
-The book °∞Biological Sequence Analysis°± by Durbin et al. provides a really nice introduction to Substitution Matrices and their uses.
+The book ‚ÄúBiological Sequence Analysis‚Äù by Durbin et al. provides a really nice introduction to Substitution Matrices and their uses.
 Some famous substitution matrices are the PAM and BLOSUM series of matrices.

 Biopython provides a ton of common substitution matrices, and also provides functionality for creating your own substitution matrices.

-18.4.1??Using common substitution matrices
+18.4.1  Using common substitution matrices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-18.4.2??Creating your own substitution matrix from an alignment
+18.4.2  Creating your own substitution matrix from an alignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A very cool thing that you can do easily with the substitution matrix classes is to create your own substitution matrix from an alignment.
 In practice, this is normally done with protein alignments.
-In this example, we°Øll first get a Biopython alignment object and then get a summary object to calculate info about the alignment.
+In this example, we‚Äôll first get a Biopython alignment object and then get a summary object to calculate info about the alignment.
 The file containing `protein.aln <examples/protein.aln>`__ (also available online `here <http://biopython.org/DIST/docs/tutorial/examples/protein.aln>`__)